kubescape/kubescape.io/docs/blog/posts/kubescape-3-image-patching/index.md

 As we can see, we have a new image called **“nginx:1.23-patched”** and the total vulnerabilities has reduced to just 198 from 265!

-> **Note on registry pushes:** by default, `kubescape patch` only loads the patched image into your local image store and does **not** push it back to the source registry.
-If you want it pushed, add the `--push` flag (and authenticate with `--username` / `--password` or your Docker credential store): `kubescape patch -i myregistry/team/app:1.2.3 --push`.
+> **Note on registry pushes:** by default, `kubescape patch` loads the patched image into your local image store and does not push it to the source registry.
+To push, add the `--push` flag: `kubescape patch -i myregistry/team/app:1.2.3 --push`.
+For private registries, run `docker login <registry>` first.
+The BuildKit pull and push path reads credentials from your Docker credential store.
+The `--username` and `--password` flags authenticate the scan and re-scan steps, not the patch export.

 Now, you might wonder — Why weren’t all the vulnerabilities patched and why do we still have 198 vulnerabilities which are not fixed?
 The answer lies in how image scanning and image patching works.